-Our stores achieved 99.98% average uptime in 2019 and as of September 30, 2020, our average uptime for 2020 was 99.99%.
+As of June 1, 2020, our average platform uptime for 2020 was 99.99%, which exceeded its average uptime for 2019 of 99.98%.
 We consider this to be strong performance given the increase in site traffic and volume since the start of the pandemic.
 During the pandemic, we completed the rollout of our new storefront architecture.
 Our customer service teams completed the transition to work-from-home while maintaining service levels.

-We have been and expect to continue to be responsive to the evolving guidance of local authorities.
+In accordance with applicable regulations, we began reopening our Austin offices in June.
+We have been and expect to continue to be responsive to the evolving guidance of local authorities, which, as a practical matter, required closing our Austin offices in July.
 We plan to begin reopening our offices as local regulations and conditions allow.
 We believe that we are well equipped to support full or partial remote work without major service disruption.